 What is the age requirement for volunteers?

-We require that all volunteers be 16 years of age or older on the day they are volunteering.
-A parent/guardian must agree to the volunteer waiver for volunteers between the ages of 16 and 18 years of age.
-Children and young adults under the age of 16 are not permitted to accompany registered volunteers who meet the age requirement when they are volunteering at the Abbott Health & Fitness Expo or on race day.
+The volunteer age minimum is 16 years old and accompanying children are not permitted.
+We require that all individual volunteers be 16 years of age or older on the day they are volunteering.
+A Parent/Guardian must agree to the volunteer waiver for volunteers between the ages of 16 and 18 years of age.
+Children and young adults under the age of 16 are not permitted to accompany registered volunteers who meet the age requirement when they are volunteering.
+The event has the right to set different age minimums for designated positions.

 Are walk-up registrations accepted?

 No, walk-up registrations are not accepted.
-All volunteers must register online by Friday, October 4, at 11:59 p.m.
-Central Time. or they will not be allowed to volunteer for the event.
+All volunteers must register online by Friday, October 1, 2021, at 11:59 p.m.
+Central Time or they will not be allowed to volunteer for the event.